 This brief tutorial shows students and new users how to install React or ReactJS on Ubuntu 20.04 | 18.04.

-React wad developed and is managed by Facebook and open source developers.
+React was developed and is managed by Facebook and open-source developers.

-To get started with install React on Ubuntu, follow the steps below:
+To get started with installing React on Ubuntu, follow the steps below:

-For this post, we’re going to be installing Node.js version 14 and npm.
-You can install other versions that will suite your environment.
+For this post, we will install Node.js version 14 and npm.
+You can install other versions that will suit your environment.

 sudo apt install curl curl -sL https://deb.nodesource.com/setup_14.x | sudo bash - sudo apt install nodejs

 After running the commands above, Node.js and npm should be installed and ready to use.
 To verify that it’s installed, run the commands below:

 When that is installed go ahead and install the Yarn package manager.
 The commands below can install it.

 Create React App